| Border Rivers|| |

 - Glenlyon Dam at 14% (35 GL) compared to 8% (21 GL) on 1 July 2019.

-- Small 7.3% A class general security allocation announced on 1 July 2020, and further increases to October to 23.3%, but zero for B Class.
+- Small 7.3% A class general security allocation announced on 1 July 2020, and further progressive increases to 64.6% in November 2020, but zero for B Class.

 - Zero allocation for general security A and B class for 2019/20, and 50% of carryover water suspended until 25 February 2020 when suspension fully lifted.